Kelly Mark Logo

 Learning from existing systems and building a maintainable design system

 This was a rewarding project to work on.
 Going into it, I hadn’t built such a large and in-depth design system before.
-As the sole designer on the team, it helped me to reference existing design systems for inspiration and iterate on components through feedback.
+As the sole designer on the team, it helped me to reference existing design systems for inspiration and iterate on components with constant feedback.
 By working backward from implementation needs, I strengthened my understanding of design systems and best practices.

 Design is never linear